 The use of cover crops provides shade and increases water retention in the soil.
 We grow cover crops next to or in rotation with food crops to both introduce nitrogen to the soil and create a root system to hold the soil together.
 Cover crops like clover, vetch, and fava beans are essential for strengthening soil fertility in natural process farming.
 Cover crops also help manage soil erosion, improve soil biodiversity, and help control pests and diseases.

-Crucially to regenerative farming, we don’t use synthetic fertilizers, pesticides, or herbicides on the farm, both to protect the wildlife resident here, and to protect our local waterways.
+Crucially to regenerative farming, we don’t use synthetic fertilizers, pesticides, or herbicides on the farm, both to protect the wildlife resident here, and to protect local waterways.

-Instead of fighting against weeds, we let them grow up alongside our food crops.
+Instead of fighting against weeds, we let them grow up alongside the food crops.
 When they threaten resources like light and space, we hoe or mow them back just enough, and leave the cut plant material to enrich the soils.
 Sometimes, we get a little help from goats and sheep to keep overzealous cover crops in check!
 We also utilize a multi-species rotational grazing scheme to maximize forage utilization, herd and pasture health, and best manage parasites.
-By resisting the urge to allow only the food crop to grow, we maintain biodiversity and enrich the soils while spending less time eradicating “undesirable” plants from our fields.
+By resisting the urge to allow only the food crop to grow, we maintain biodiversity and enrich the soils while spending less time eradicating “undesirable” plants from the fields.

 Our farming education and how we care for the land and grow food has been most informed and inspired by these generous caretakers of the earth.
 We have so much gratitude for their willingness to pass on their hard earned knowledge!

 - Farmer Joel Salatin of Polyface Farms

 - Rudolf Steiner’s methods of Biodynamic Farming

 - The Market Gardener Jean-Martin Fortier at Jardins de la Grelinette